 Form 10-K Section Regulation S-K or Other Reference Summary of Requirement Relevant Guidance Reviewer Notes and Comments Review Status: Complies?
 Yes/No Real Estate Investment Trusts - Updated Federal Income Tax Consequences Disclosure Confirm with the company's tax counsel that no updates to federal income tax disclosure contained in the company's currently effective Form S-3 or other registration statements are necessary.
-Yes □ No □ If updated disclosure is required, confirm that the required updates will be included in the Form 10-K (typically at the end of MD&A).
-Inflation The 2020 amendments aliminate the angelific displacure The 2020 amendments eliminate the specific disclosure requirement for the effects of inflation and the boilerplate disclosure that most companies provided in response.
+If updated disclosure is required, confirm that the required updates will be included in the Form 10-K (typically at the end of MD&A).
+Yes □ No □

+Form 10-K Section Regulation S-K or Other Reference Summary of Requirement Relevant Guidance Reviewer Notes and Comments Review Status: Complies?
+Yes/No Reference Inflation The 2020 amendments eliminate the specific disclosure requirement for the effects of inflation and the boilerplate disclosure that most companies provided in response.
 This does not affect the requirement to discuss the impact of inflation and changing prices if these are the reason for material changes in the company's results of operations or if they are part of a known trend or uncertainty that the company reasonably expects could have a material impact on its financial condition or results of operations in future periods.
-Yes □ 2022 Note: Although varying in different sectors of the domestic economy, inflation is currently at levels not experienced in decades.
-No □ Confirm that any material effects that result or would be reasonably likely to result from inflation or changing prices are disclosed as a material trend or uncertainty.
+2022 Note: Although varying in different sectors of the domestic economy, inflation is currently at levels not experienced in decades.
+Consider whether disclosure may be necessary or advisable in light of the requirements summarized in the preceding paragraph.
+Confirm that any material effects that result or would be reasonably likely to result from inflation or changing prices are disclosed as a material trend or uncertainty.
 If MD&A does not include any discussion of the impacts of inflation, confirm that the company has reviewed inflation impacts, including disclosure of inflation as a trend or uncertainty, and made a reasonable determination that these are or will be immaterial.